• Skip to main content

 What Ingredients Do I Need To Make Rice Pudding?

-Below I discuss the ingredients and possible substitutions in case you don’t have a specific ingredient on hand.
-However, if you are looking for the specific measurements of each ingredient, be sure to scroll down to the bottom of this article, just above the comments, for the printable recipe card, which includes all the ingredients and the specific amounts of each one.
+Below, I discuss the ingredients and possible substitutions if you don’t have a specific ingredient.
+However, if you are looking for the specific measurements of each ingredient, scroll down to the bottom of this article, just above the comments, for the printable recipe card, which includes all the ingredients and the specific amounts of each one.

 1. Rice.
 I recommend using long-grain rice.
 See discussion above for more detailed information regarding the different types of rice.